Last Updated on July 1, 2025

 Weakness of Gluteus Maximus

-Paralysis of gluteal muscle weakens the extension of the hip.
+Paralysis of the gluteal muscle weakens the extension of the hip.
 The patient is not able to stand up from a sitting posture without support.
 Such patients, while trying to stand up, rise gradually, supporting their hands first on the legs and then on the thighs.
 This climbing on oneself is a frequently seen feature in muscular dystrophies.

 Weakness of Gluteus medius and minimus